siri1111-creator/bot-darkwar-survival/readme.md

 Required images:
 - `profile_anchor.png` - Player's profile picture used as an anchor to calculate the energy bar location.
-- `empty_ground.png` - A blank area on the map to click and clear any pop-ups.
 - `zoom.png` - The search/radar button to open the search menu.
-- `join.png` - The zombie/rally tab.
+- `join.png` - The active zombie/rally tab.
+- `joininactive.png` - The inactive zombie/rally tab.
 - `find.png` - The search confirmation button.
 - `rally.png` - The rally or attack button that appears on the zombie.
 - `start-rally.png` - The button to confirm troop deployment.